 Wednesday Partly cloudy.
 Slight (20%) chance of a light shower in the north early this evening.
 Near zero chance of rain elsewhere.
 Winds N/NW 15 to 20 km/h tending N/NE in the late evening.

 Thursday Cloudy.
 Very high (90%) chance of rain.
 Snow falling above 1100 metres.
 Rain heavy at times in the north in the morning.
 The chance of a thunderstorm in the north in the morning.
 Winds N 30 to 45 km/h tending NW 35 to 45 km/h in the middle of the day then tending NW/SW 30 to 45 km/h in the late afternoon.
 Low-Moderate.

-Wednesday Cloudy.
-High (70%) chance of showers in the west, medium (40%) chance elsewhere.
-Snow falling above 1000 metres.
-Winds N 15 to 25 km/h turning W early in the morning.
-Low-Moderate.
+Friday Cloudy.
+High (70%) chance of showers.
+Snow falling above 900 metres.
+Winds SW 25 to 40 km/h decreasing to 20 to 25 km/h in the late evening.

 Central Weather Forecasts

 ||3||21||50%||< 1mm||Moderate||NNW 7||56||NW 15||31|